Tasneemalabsi/data-structures-and-algorithms/python/trees/README.md

                         big O of n for time // O(n) -> linear

                         big O of n for space // O(n) -> linear
+- tree_fizz_buzz function: returns a new binary tree with the modified value according to the fizz buzz pattern big O of n for time // O(nlogn) -> logarithmic

+                        big O of n for space // O(n) -> linear

 ## API